A. Instruction regarding the coming of Jesus.

 iii.
 "They were first deluded, which was their sin; and God sends them strong delusion, and that is their punishment."
 (Poole)

 c.
 That they should believe the lie: Specifically, God sends them the lie.
-This isn’t just any lie, but the lie, the lie that has enthralled the human race since Adam.
-This is the lie that God is not God and we can be gods.
+This isn't just any lie, but the lie, the lie that has enthralled the human race since Adam.
+This is the lie that God is not God, and that we are or can be gods.

 i.
 "His point is that the last pseudo-Messiah or anti-Christ will embody all that is profane and blasphemous, every conceivable element of impiety; and that, instead of being repudiated, he will be welcome by Jews as well as pagans."
 (Moffatt)

 d.
-That they all may be condemned who did not believe the truth but had pleasure in unrighteousness: As God gives rebellious man the lie he desires, it isn’t out of His generosity.
-Instead, it shows God’s judgment on those who reject the truth.
-As Romans 1 points out, this God giving man up to the depravity of his heart, his pleasure in unrighteousness.
+That they all may be condemned who did not believe the truth but had pleasure in unrighteousness: As God gives rebellious man the lie he desires, it isn't out of His generosity.
+Instead, it shows God's judgment on those who reject the truth.
+As Romans 1 points out, in judgment God may give a man up to the depravity of his heart, to his pleasure in unrighteousness.

 i.
 "They think that they are acting in defiance of Him.
 But in the end they find that those very acts in which they expressed their defiance were the vehicle of their punishment."
 (Morris)

 B. Encouragement for last days believers.